Satisfy your comfort food craving with this buffalo chicken casserole (or hot

 It’s hard to beat a creamy Buffalo chicken casserole on a cold night.
 Especially when it’s piping hot, extra cheesy and topped with crispy-on-the-outside, tender-on the inside tater tots.
 Who could resist?

 Casseroles are one of my favorite recipes to make and this one is no exception.
 With a short ingredient list and quick cook time, this is the perfect meal to make on a night when your time is limited and you may feel a bit rushed.
-Don’t like tater tots, try a ranch chicken pasta casserole for more of that Buffalo flavor.
+Don’t like tater tots, try a ranch chicken pasta casserole for more of that Buffalo flavor or add pecans for chicken casserole with a homemade crumble.
+You could go the rice route with a chicken broccoli rice casserole for something different.

 I think you’ll love the unique flavor that hot sauce and ranch dressing add to this quick family meal.
 If you’re looking for another easy weeknight meal, you can try my original tater tot casserole with ground beef, bell peppers and corn, this version gets a bit of a kick from jalapenos and taco seasoning.